 Doxygen is a useful tool to automatically generate documentation for code.
 It can produce beautiful documentation if the code comments are written in its custom format.
-Thankfully, even if this is not the case it can still produce documentation that can be useful for understanding a mass (or mess) of code written by someone else.
+Thankfully, even if this is not the case it can still produce documentation that can be useful for understanding a mass (or mess) of code.

 Doxygen uses a configuration file, typically named Doxyfile, to generate documentation.
-Doxygen ships with a GUI tool named Doxywizard that makes it easy to create a configuration file and generate documentation for the first time.
+Linux users might like to set their configuration in this file.
+Doxygen also ships with a GUI tool named Doxywizard that makes it easy to create a configuration file and generate documentation for the first time.
+Windows users might find it easier to use this tool.

 As an example, assume the code in a project has the following directory structure: